 Each spring, the call for nominations is announced by the Chair of the Committee on International Programs.
 Committee members review all nomination packages and announce a recipient at the Global Engagement Exposition.

 Nominators submit their application materials to the individual designated by their Dean/unit head.
 Each college or administrative division may select one individual for nomination (may be faculty member or EHRA professional).
 The college dean or department administrator must submit nomination packages.
 The members of the University Standing Committee on International Programs will review all nominees and make the final decision regarding award selections.
-Send the following materials to the Office of International Affairs at firstname.lastname@example.org:
+Within the nomination form, please submit the following attached materials:

 - Nomination letter that outlines the nominee’s qualifications and achievements in international service at NC State or the world

-- Nominee’s Curriculum Vitae – should emphasize the impact that the nominee’s international activities have had on the NC State Community or the world and be limited to two pages
+- Nominee’s curriculum vitae – should emphasize the impact that the nominee’s international activities have had on the NC State community or the world and be limited to two pages

 - Nomination deadline: Friday, February 5, 2021 at 5 p.m.